Steve Bartman incident

 The Steve Bartman incident was a controversial play that occurred during a baseball game between the Chicago Cubs and the Florida Marlins on October 14, 2003, at Wrigley Field in Chicago, Illinois, during Major League Baseball's (MLB) 2003 postseason.
-The play involved a spectator attempting to catch a fly ball and potentially affecting the outcome of the game.
+The play involved multiple spectators attempting to catch a fly ball and potentially affecting the outcome of the game.

 The incident occurred in Game 6 of the National League Championship Series (NLCS), with Chicago leading 3–0 in the eighth inning and holding a three-games-to-two lead in the best-of-seven series.
 Marlins batter Luis Castillo hit a fly ball into foul territory in left field.
 Cubs outfielder Moisés Alou attempted to make the catch near the wall, but Cubs fan Steve Bartman deflected it; the umpire judged the play not to be fan interference.
 If Alou had caught the ball, it would have been the second out in the inning, and the Cubs would have been just four outs away from winning their first National League pennant since 1945.

-Instead, the Cubs endured an on-field meltdown.
-Pitcher Mark Prior threw a wild pitch to walk Castillo and allow Juan Pierre to reach third base.
+However, following the ruling of no interference, the Cubs' defense collapsed.
+On the very next pitch, Mark Prior threw a wild pitch to walk Castillo and allow Juan Pierre to reach third base.
 After a run-scoring single to cut the Cubs' lead to 3–1, Cubs shortstop Alex Gonzalez mishandled a ground ball that could have resulted in an inning-ending double play.
-The Cubs ultimately allowed eight runs in the inning, and lost the game 8–3.
+The Cubs ultimately allowed eight runs in the inning and lost the game 8–3.
 They also lost in Game 7 at Wrigley Field the following day and were eliminated by the Marlins.

 In the moments following the play, Cubs fans shouted insults and threw debris at Bartman.
 For his safety, security was forced to escort him from the ballpark.
 Minutes after the game, his name and personal information were published online, necessitating police protection at his home.
-He faced further harassment from fans and the media after the Cubs' loss in the series, as he was scapegoated for the continuation of the team's then 95-year championship drought.
+He faced further harassment from fans and the media after the Cubs' loss in the series.
 Bartman apologized for the incident and stated his desire to move past it and return to a quiet life.
 Many Cubs players came to his defense, emphasizing that their performance was to blame for their loss.
-To recompense Bartman for his treatment, the Cubs sent him a championship ring after the team's victory in the 2016 World Series.
+To compensate Bartman for his treatment, the Cubs sent him a championship ring after the team's victory in the 2016 World Series 13 years later.